Practical, realistic self-defence techniques.

 Learning to swim will boost confidence and belief in your own abilities.
 It also opens up the door for a range of other activities such as kayaking, canoeing, scuba diving, surfing, triathlon, yachting and just good times to be had with friends and family at swimming pools, water parks, giant inflatable leisure lakes and boat trips.

-- Location: Nuffield Health Surbiton Fitness and Wellbeing Gym
+• Location: Nuffield Health Surbiton Fitness and Wellbeing Gym, Simpson Way, Surbiton, KT6 4ER

 To book a space and for more information please contact Jo Heath, Sports Development Manager, by emailing J.Heath@kingston.ac.uk or phoning 020 8417 2412.

-At our Kingston Hill campus, the University has provided a space for an allotment to allow students to grow their own fruit and vegetables.
+At our Kingston Hill campus, the University provides a space for an allotment to allow students to grow their own fruit and vegetables.
 The allotment group is free to join; for further information please contact ukssustainability@kingston.ac.uk.

 As part of our Green Impact programme, staff are encouraged to grow their own fruit and vegetables both at home and at the University; there is also an active KU Gardening Club open to all staff.
 To help rescue food in your local area, sign up to Too Good To Go and OLIO.

-This FREE session will show you how to deliver CPR, how to use a defibrillator, how to help someone choking and how to recognise somebody having a stroke.
+This FREE session will show you how to deliver CPR, how to use a defibrillator, how to help someone who is choking and how to recognise when someone is having a stroke.

-Next workshops will run on 13 March 2023 from 1pm-2pm in the Town House (courtyard area).
-No need to book a space.
+There is no need to book a space.
 Open to all, simply come along and watch our qualified first aid instructor show you how to save a life.
-If you need any further information please contact Jo Heath, Sports Development Manager, by emailing J.Heath@kingston.ac.uk or phoning 020 8417 2412.
+If you need any further information, please email Jo Heath, Sports Development Manager or phone 020 8417 2412.

 The Kingston University Biodiversity Action Group (KUBAG) works within the University campuses and surrounding local area, aiming to improve green spaces for wildlife while having fun and meeting new people.

-Often working with other local and national organisations, it undertakes practical conservation projects that aim to protect, enhance and create habitats for wildlife.
+Often working with other local and national organisations, it undertakes practical conservation projects to protect, enhance and create habitats for wildlife.

-Activities include eel monitoring, bramble bashing, butterfly/bird counts, river fly monitoring, community garden maintenance and green woodworking skills.
+Activities include invasive rhododendron and bamboo bashing, butterfly/bird counts, river fly monitoring, pollinator garden maintenance and green woodworking skills.

-These are life skills that benefit your environment and wildlife but will also get you more active and out in the fresh air which has huge physical and mental health benefits.
-Meet other people, do something that makes a difference in a positive way, gives you the feel-good factor and improves your wellbeing.
+These are life skills that benefit your environment and wildlife.
+They also get you more active and out in the fresh air, which has huge physical and mental health benefits.
+Meet other people, do something that makes a difference in a positive way, give yourself a feel-good factor and improve your wellbeing.

 To book a space and for more information please contact Sivi Sivanesan, Biodiversity and Landscape Manager.